rj05-ux/the-rebuild/SQL-databases/README.md

 This section is where I stop guessing at queries and start actually understanding what is happening under the hood, one small database and one query pattern at a time.

-Each topic here follows the same shape:
-- `notes.md`: the concept, and the one thing that tripped me up
-- `demo.sql`: a tiny database, built from scratch, queried live

-No huge datasets, no imported CSVs, just small tables I design myself so I can see exactly what every query is doing to the data.

 ## Progress Log

 Tracking each SQL concept as I learn it, from basic filtering to full transactions.